NathanaelSpecht/Engine/README.md

 If you're feeling generous, donate on Patreon here (***TODO link***).
 Every little bit helps!

 Sources for included files:
-- All the graphics are made by me.
-They are also free and public domain.
+- All graphics included with this project are made by Trees in Space.
+They are free and public domain.
 - The license for SDL can be found in the sdl-license folder.

 Happy gaming!